Which city is cheaper, Miami or Jacksonville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Miami and Jacksonville during the summer are popular places to visit.
+Many travelers come to Jacksonville for the beaches, the city activities, and the family-friendly experiences.
 Furthermore, many visitors come to Miami in the summer for the beaches, the city activities, the music scene, and the family-friendly experiences.

 In the summer, Jacksonville is around the same temperature as Miami.
-Typically, the summer temperatures in Jacksonville in July are around 82°F (28°C), and Miami is about 83°F (28°C).
+Typically, the summer temperatures in Jacksonville in July average around 82°F (28°C), and Miami averages at about 83°F (28°C).

 In Miami, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the summer, Jacksonville often gets less sunshine than Miami.
 Jacksonville gets 286 hours of sunny skies this time of year, while Miami receives 316 hours of full sun.